SFDO-Tooling/Snowfakery/docs/index.md

 Hard-coding the exact number of records to create into a template file is not always the ideal thing.

-You can pass options (numbers, strings, booleans) to your generator script from a command line.
+You can pass options (numbers, strings, booleans) to your generator recipe from a command line.

 The first step is to declare the options in your template file: